Fidelity Go Review 2019 – Expert Analysis of Fidelity Robo-Advisor

 Since Fidelity Go is part of the Fidelity Investments family, you can have both managed investments and self-directed investments with the same brokerage firm.
 You can maintain a self-directed investment account with Fidelity Investments, and allocate a portion to the Fidelity Go robo-advisor to be professionally managed.

-For new or inexperienced investors, this combination DIY plus automated investment management accounts can be particularly attractive.
+For new or inexperienced investors, this combination do-it-yourself plus automated Fidelity Managed accounts can be particularly attractive.

 Many robo-advisors provide very little flexibility in changing your investment strategy.
-Your portfolio allocation is determined when you first sign up.
-However, Fidelity Go allows you to change your investment strategy at any time.
+Although a recommended portfolio allocation is determined when you first sign up, Fidelity Go allows you to change your investment strategy at any time.
 You can choose more suitable portfolio options, based on changes in your account profile.
-The image above shows how several distinct investment strategies appear.

-Annually, Fidelity Go checks in with you, and asks you to review your profile information to make sure that it’s up to date.
+Annually, Fidelity Go checks in with you to make sure that it’s up to date.
 If anything in your profile has changed, they may suggest a new investment strategy for you.
 This keeps your investments from drifting out of line with your goals and risk comfort level.

 Fidelity notifies you in advance of the review, and follows up with another reminder.

 If you don’t respond to the emails, Fidelity Go will do their own analysis of your account and your information.
 If they determine that your current investment strategy is no longer appropriate based on your information, they will move your portfolio into an investment strategy that they deem a better match.